dalab/dissolve-struct/index.md

 This is done by dividing the image into a fixed number of regions and extracting histogram features for each region.
 Decoding is performed on a CRF modeled using Factorie, using belief propagation on unary and pairwise features.

-This examples requires the dataset (Pixel-wise labelled image v2 dataset) folder downloaded from the MSRC [webpage](http://research.microsoft.com/en-us/projects/objectclassrecognition/) to be placed within the `data/generated` folder.
+This examples requires the dataset (Pixel-wise labelled image v2 dataset) downloaded from the MSRC [webpage](http://research.microsoft.com/en-us/projects/objectclassrecognition/) to be placed within the `data/generated` directory.

 {% highlight bash %}
 spark-1.2.0/bin/spark-submit \